alphagov/government-service-design-manual/service-manual/the-team/learning-and-development/service-manager-induction.md

 #Request a place

-To apply for a place on the programme please [email us](mailto:service-manager-programme@digital.cabinet-office.gov.uk).
+We are now fully booked for all Service Manager Programmes until July, please [email us](mailto:service-manager-programme@digital.cabinet-office.gov.uk) to register your interest in future programmes.

 Any questions?
 Please contact the GDS Skills Team: [service-manager-programme@digital.cabinet-office.gov.uk](mailto:service-manager-programme@digital.cabinet-office.gov.uk)